dnsimple/dnsimple-developer/content/v2/oauth.md

 - **Public clients** are native, mobile, single-page, or command-line apps that cannot keep a secret.
 They authenticate with [PKCE](https://www.rfc-editor.org/rfc/rfc7636) (Proof Key for Code Exchange) instead of a client secret.
 See [Native and CLI apps](#native-and-cli-apps-loopback-redirect-uris).

 > [!NOTE]
-> Creating a public OAuth application is currently available upon request.
-Contact DNSimple support to enable public clients for your account.
+> If you do not see a client type choice when you register an application, your account registers web apps (confidential clients) by default.
+Public clients can be enabled on request; contact DNSimple support to register one for your account.

 ## Web Application Flow